Ubaid-Javaid/iOS-Developer-Portfolio/README.md

 # $\textsf{\color{#007acc}{mBOS}}$

-Developed an enterprise-grade iOS application for Foxtons to centralize and streamline the entire property-sales and lettings workflow.
-Built to solve real field-operation problems, the app enables staff to manage clients, notes, offers, valuations, holidays, photography, and deal progress directly from their phones.
-Designed to replace slow, desktop-bound processes with fast, mobile-first tools such as directions, contact saving, AML uploads, and offline photo handling.
-Created a seamless experience for Negotiators, Managers, Valuers, and Area Directors.
+Developed an enterprise-grade, internal-use iOS application for Foxtons to centralize and streamline the entire property-sales and lettings workflow.
+Built to address real field-operation challenges, the app enables staff to manage clients, notes, offers, valuations, holidays, photography, and deal progress directly from their phones.
+It replaces slow, desktop-bound processes with fast, mobile-first tools such as navigation, contact saving, AML uploads, and offline photo handling.
+Designed to deliver a seamless experience for Negotiators, Managers, Valuers, and Area Directors.

 Tech Used: